raycmorgan/sqlbox/README.md

 * Only Postgres is currently supported.
 Internally uses node-sql to generate queries, so it will be very little work to get MySQL and SQLite working.
 * Biggest missing feature is relations.
 This will be implemented in the near future and documented.
 For now, a little [async](https://github.com/caolan/async) will go a long way in fetching related data.
 * It is stable and safe to use data wise.
 The APIs might change a bit as features are added/removed/changed.
+* Delete is missing, whoops.
+That will be added shortly.

 # Table of contents